kubernetes/community/contributors/design-proposals/statefulset-update.md

 constraints.

-1. If the `.Spec.UpdateStrategy.Type` is equal to `RollingUpdateStatefulSetStrategyType`, the API Server should fail validation if any of the following conditions are true.
+1. If the `.Spec.UpdateStrategy.Type` is equal to `PartitionStatefulSetStrategyType`, the API Server should fail validation if any of the following conditions are true.
    1. `.Spec.UpdateStrategy.Partition` is nil.
    1. `.Spec.UpdateStratgegy.Parition` is not nil, and